 And on Tuesday, an employee at the office circulated a petition among nearly 400 coordinators citywide, asking them to round up parents’ signatures.
 The petition was in support of one of the mayor’s most concerted political efforts of the year: to persuade the Legislature to end the law protecting the most senior teachers in the event of layoffs.

-You can read more about this at Gotham Schools.
+You can read more about at Gotham Schools.

 Of course, why should District staff spend their time asking parents for ideas, connecting them with other parents, and helping teachers and families work together to help students?
 Instead, let’s develop our political agenda, organize parent against parent and parent against teacher.
 That is what parent engagement is all about, isn’t it?